 There is no way you can tell much about leather from a picture.
 Even when it is in your hands the color of leather can look different under different conditions - lights, sun, shade etc. Therefore, these colors are approximate.
 There are also differences with each dye lot/batch.
-This is very nice non-toxic top full-grain leather that is portrayed the best I know how.
+This is very nice, non-toxic, top full-grain leather that is portrayed the best I know how.
+'Full grain leather' is by itself defining - it means that the leather has no finish on it.
 I have been using this leather since I first started doing leather work in 1972.
-It is called moccasin cowhide and it is a very soft, strong, supple, long lasting leather that is about 4 to 5 ounces in weight/thickness.
+It is called moccasin cowhide and it's very soft, strong, supple, and long lasting leather that is about 4 ounces in weight/thickness.

 Check out these links to the other braided leather goods that I make and read my guest book, on my home page, to see what others have said about the leathers they have purchased from me.

 I continue to try to figure out the best way to portray the colors of these leathers.
 I don't believe there is a 'perfect' way and that is why I offer to mail swatches to folks that are interested in purchasing something.
 I'm also going to provide links to pictures using that color.
-This will happen only as I feel I have a better picture of the color - I recently got what I think is a camera that will better portray the colors.
-To see the pictures using this camera click on the linked text name of the color.
+This will happen only as I feel I have a better picture of the color.